govhackaustralia/govhack-tools/index.md

 If there is no way to form a table structure to be able to apply tabular data techniques , you need a more sophisticated analysis as detailed below.

 ## Analysing
+Natural Language Processing
     - opennlp/nltk / https://github.com/clips/pattern

+A search engine just for your dataset can also help
     - lucene/solr

+For light weight analysis, try R or Ruby
     - http://www.r-bloggers.com/simple-text-mining-with-r/

     - http://blog.josephwilk.net/ruby/latent-semantic-analysis-in-ruby.html similar terms usually found together